SimonTao0831/Design-Your-Arduino-Nano-33-IoT/README.md

 ```
 ## Card failed, or not present

-If we follow the official instructions, we will find function **SD.begin()** cannot work, and the following text on the serial monitor.
+If we follow the official instructions, we will perhaps find function **SD.begin()** cannot work, and the following text on the serial monitor.
 ```
 Card failed, or not present
 ```